andrewcccc/andrewcccc.github.io/projects.md

 ## ECE Capstone Project
 University of Alberta (September 2020 - May 2021) - (Grade: A)

-**Problems:** Greenhouse operations in Alberta are often restricted in scale as a consequence of low-profit margins arising from high energy costs.
-Reducing these high costs through the incorporation of greenhouse technology could make greenhouse operations more feasible and common in Alberta.
+**Problems:** Reducing high costs through the incorporation of greenhouse technology could make greenhouse operations more feasible and common in Alberta.
 Since careful environmental control is required to ensure a crop’s quality and yield, growers are challenged to have enough knowledge to interpret the information provided by the monitoring system and adjust control setpoints accordingly.

 **Objective:** The goal of this project is to address this need with the development of an integrated mini-production facility equipped with sensors, controllers and actuators that features both a monitoring-reporting system and an artificial intelligence- based control-decision-making system to optimize conditions for plant growth and the overall energy cost.